 Skoda Yeti review

-Regardless of spec, the Yeti retains its car-like feel and handling.
-Despite it’s looks the crossover is also a very capable off-road vehicle.
-It comes fitted with hill descent and all-wheel drive versions have a sophisticated Haldex clutch which provides maximum traction at all times.
-The current range of efficient yet powerful petrol and diesel engines remains largely unchanged though, however a lighter new 4x4 system means all-wheel drive versions are slightly more economical than before.
+The Skoda Yeti comes fitted with hill descent control and all-wheel drive versions have a sophisticated Haldex clutch design that provides maximum traction when needed.
+A lighter 4x4 system on the latest models means all-wheel drive versions are slightly more economical than before.

 Engines, performance and drive

-The Skoda Yeti has always had an edge over its crossover rivals when it comes to driving dynamics, and as the updates are so minimal, the new car maintains this advantage.
+The Skoda Yeti has always had an edge over its crossover rivals when it comes to driving dynamics and as the updates were so minimal the new car maintains this advantage.
 Aside from its higher driving position, the Yeti feels just like a regular family hatchback when you’re behind the wheel.

 The only problem is that the tall and boxy design is bad for aerodynamics, so there is quite a lot of wind and road noise at motorway speeds, and the diesel engines are quite loud and rumbly - the 1.2 TSI engine is definitely the one to go for if you're looking for a quiet and refined town car.

 The 1.2 TSI turbo petrol engine is a decent performer.
 It doesn’t feel out of its depth in such a large car, and good mid-range torque means there’s plenty of pulling power when you need it.
 The engine will be a little underpowered when the Yeti is fully loaded, but most of the time it’s more than capable.